-A brachial plexus lawyer in Portland can help you determine the full value of your claim, considering the physical, financial and emotional damages that have occurred.
+A brachial plexus attorney in Portland can help you determine the full value of your claim, considering the physical, financial and emotional damages that have occurred.
 Non-economic damages are capped at $500,000 in Oregon and our attorneys are committed to recovering all the compensation you deserve, up to that limit.

-Contact Rizk Law today for your free, no obligation legal consultation.
+Contact Rizk Law today for your free, no-obligation legal consultation.

 You have a limited amount of time to file a medical malpractice lawsuit over your child’s injury.
 This is because Oregon has a statute of limitations of two years from the date the injury was discovered.
 If you do not file a lawsuit before this deadline passes, you lose your right to do so.

-This is why you should contact a lawyer right away.
+This is why you should contact a brachial plexus lawyer right away.
 The sooner you contact us, the sooner we can get to work on your claim, building a strong case and pursuing the compensation you need and deserve to help your child recover from his or her injury.

 Our Portland brachial plexus lawyers can review your case in a free, no obligation legal consultation to determine if you have grounds for a lawsuit and the value of your damages.
 Our compassionate attorneys are ready to assist you during this difficult time.

-We take cases on a contingency fee basis, so there is no charge for our services unless you receive fair compensation for your damages.
+Our Portland personal injury lawyers take cases on a contingency fee basis, so there is no charge for our services unless you receive fair compensation for your damages.